-Cruise is an advanced Continuous Integration and Release Management system.
-It takes an innovative approach to managing the build, test and release process.
+Cruise is an advanced continuous integration and release management system with an innovative approach to managing the build, test and release process.
 In order to find your way around Cruise, you'll need to understand how Cruise sees the world.
-This page explains some basic concepts in Cruise.
+This page should get you up to speed.

-If you want to know more about Continuous Integration, in general, refer to Martin Fowler's article on the subject: Continuous Integration.
+If you want to know more about continuous integration in general, try Martin Fowler's article Continuous Integration.

-As with all modern continuous integration systems, Cruise lets you distribute your builds across many computers -- think 'build grid' or 'build cloud'.
+As with all modern continuous integration systems, Cruise lets you distribute work across many computers.

-And why use a build cloud?
-There are three main reasons:
+Why would you use a build cloud?
+There are three important reasons: